NoroffFEU/development-platforms/LiteSpeed-case-study.md

 ## Introduction

-LiteSpeed is an Apache interchangable Web Server, that handles thousands of concurrent connections witha small memory footprint.
+LiteSpeed Web Server (LSWS) is a lightweight proprietary web server.
+It is Apache interchangable, that handles thousands of concurrent connections witha small memory footprint.
 It is high performance, esy to use, secure and it is easy to covert to from Apache, as it provides It's security features also makes it much less vulnerable to various attacks.
+LiteSpeed can replace an excisting Apache server without changing any other programs or operating system details.
+It also gets implemented without breaking anything.

 ## Brief History